Welcome

 -

-and many others: shutters, energy, multimedia, etc., each with standard or "enhanced" integration levels.
+and many others: shutters, energy, multimedia, etc., each with standard or "enhanced" (improved) levels of integration.

 The home section is the heart of your system, always available.
 It allows you to see the status of all your devices and control them directly, room by room.

-casasmooth respects your privacy: it works offline and doesn't require the cloud.
-All your data stays secure, at home.
+Casasmooth respects your privacy: it works without the internet and doesn't need the cloud.
+All your data stays securely on your computer.
 If you wish, a backup of your configuration can be sent to our secure services to ensure easy recovery in case of a problem.

 Getting started

-Setting up your casasmooth system is a simple process designed to put you in control from the start.
+Setting up your casasmooth system is a simple process designed to give you control from the start.

 -